 To increase storage and ease of access to storage, several unique products were used.
 In each corner cabinet a blind corner optimizer was installed.
 These cabinet accessories pull-out, then pivot and allow you to pull-out the “blind” part of the cabinet.
 Also, all of the lower cabinets have roll out shelves.
 The cabinet above the fridge is equipped with flipper doors that fold back into the cabinet and a cable jack, so that the TV can be seen from the dining room, when desired.

-The painted cabinets, and simple door and pull styles match the Cape Cod charm of the rest of the home.
-To add visual interest some of the cabinets include glass doors with grids that match the windows.
+The painted cabinets and pull styles match the Cape Cod charm of the rest of the home.
+To add visual interest, some of the cabinets include glass doors with grids that match the windows.
 Notice the beautiful pine countertops that were installed in the kitchen.
-This unique feature really adds a New England appeal to the space.
+This unique feature adds a New England appeal to the space.
 The look of the cabinets was kept simple, for example quarter panel doors with a center mullion and a plain 4×4 white tile backsplash.
 However, small flourishes such as crown molding throughout the room and staggered cabinet heights highlight the design as a whole.

 The entry to the master suite opens into a large bedroom with a vaulted ceiling and ample natural lighting.
 The change in ceiling height from the entry to bedroom adds some extra drama to the space.
 The addition includes a sitting area, gas fireplace, walk-in closet and bathroom with separate bathtub and walk-in shower.
 The closet is over 100 square feet, and provides plenty of space for storage.

 In the bathroom, complimentary tile designs cover the floor and shower.
 A walk-in shower with a level floor makes accessibility a breeze.
 The extra deep soaking tub definitely adds a touch of luxury to the room.
 The shuttered window provides charm and privacy.